Karma-IoT/Chepp/README.md

 $ chepp run [-e/--example <example name>]
 ```

-If the `-e` flag is set, run the specified target.
+If the `-e` flag is set, run the specified example.

 #### Test project